hankzhang2003/spotify-billboard-analysis/README.md

 ![Energy](/images/energy.png)
 ![Loudness](/images/loudness.png)

-These graphs show the mean danceability, energy, and loudness (dB) of songs in a time series over the time period.
+These graphs show the mean danceability, energy, and loudness (decibels) of songs in a time series over the time period.
 These are typically characteristics of upbeat songs.
 Over the past few decades the music people listen to has gotten significantly more upbeat than before, resulting in similar upward trends of these metrics.
 The most notable changes were around 1980 and 2000.

 ### Speechiness and Instrumentalness